 The meteorology, hydrology and hydraulics, vulnerability, and actuarial components of the flood model shall each be theoretically sound without compensation for potential bias from other components.

 Purpose: The primary components of the flood model ought to be individually sound and operate independently.
-For example, the flood model should not allow adjustments to one component to compensate for deficiencies in other components (compensation which could inflate or reduce damage).
+In other words, the flood model should not allow adjustments to one component to compensate for deficiencies in other components (compensation which could inflate or reduce flood loss costs and flood probable maximum loss levels).
 A flood model would not meet this standard if an artificial calibration adjustment has been made to improve the match of historical and flood model results for a specific flood event.
-In addition to each component of the flood model meeting its respective flood standards, the interrelationship of the flood model components as a whole must be reasonable, logical, and justified.
+In addition to each component of the flood model meeting its respective flood standards, the interrelationship of the flood model components as a whole must be reasonable, logical, and justifiable.

 Relevant Form: GF-1, General Flood Standards Expert Certification